Alsve/koeva/README.md

 Each of the file is accompanied with detailed documentation between the source code.

 ### To-Do Lists
-1. Refactoring of libkserial from koeva_old to standard linux kernel style c programming standard.
+1. Refactoring of libkserial from koeva_old to linux kernel c programming standard style.
 2. Adding full implementation of from koeva_old to kvmain.
 3. Adding image processing algorithm and library to repository and add it to kvmain.